Mandatory Swedish

 Swedish is a mandatory school subject for Finnish-speaking pupils in the last four years of primary education (grades 6 to 9).
 This other domestic language is also mandatory in high schools, vocational schools, and vocational universities.
-Furthermore, all university graduates must demonstrate a certain level of proficiency in Swedish (the so-called public servant's Swedish).
+Furthermore, all university graduates must demonstrate a certain level of proficiency in Swedish (often called "public servant's Swedish").
 Altogether, 89% of Finnish citizens are native Finnish speakers, whereas 5.3% of the population report Swedish as their mother tongue.
 It is currently possible for Finnish citizens to report a different mother tongue for themselves as many times as desired by submitting a form to the Population Register Center.

-According to the Finnish constitution, both Finnish and Swedish are national languages.
-The employees of the national government and the bilingual municipal governments are required to be capable of serving citizens in Swedish.
+According to the Finnish constitution and Language Act, both Finnish and Swedish are national languages, and employees of the national government and the bilingual municipal governments are required to be capable of serving citizens in both languages.
 The official term for both mandatory Swedish and Finnish is the other domestic language.
-The requirement to study Swedish is often referred to as pakkoruotsi, a somewhat charged term in Finnish meaning "mandatory Swedish", or "forced Swedish," and similarly, Finnish as a mandatory school subject for native Swedish speakers in Finland is sometimes referred to as "mandatory Finnish" or "enforced Finnish" (tvångsfinska).
+The requirement to study Swedish is often referred to as pakkoruotsi, a somewhat charged term in Finnish meaning "mandatory Swedish" or "forced Swedish," and similarly, Finnish as a mandatory school subject for native Swedish speakers in Finland is sometimes referred to as "mandatory Finnish" or "enforced Finnish" (tvångsfinska).
+As Finnish is a much more prevalent language across the country, the inclusion of Swedish as a mandatory subject is especially a controversial topic.
+As an autonomous region, Åland is exempt from the bilingualism requirement and remains exclusively Swedish-speaking.

-In Sweden, the study of the Swedish language in Finland or elsewhere is referred to as educational Swedish or Swedish as a school subject (skolsvenska); Finnish talk of "mandatory Swedish" is seen as a bizarre phenomenon.

-Overview

-The status of Swedish as a national language in Finland is defined by the Finnish constitution.
-During the Middle Ages, Swedish-speaking peasants migrated to some Finnish coastal areas.
-Finland was ruled by Sweden at this time, and the Swedish language became part of the culture in those coastal areas, as well as the language of the ruling classes.
-The Finnish and Swedish languages were denied official status until the period of Russian rule (1809–1917) began in 1860.

-In Mainland Finland, both Finnish and Swedish are mandatory subjects in primary and secondary schools.
-The Swedish Matriculation Examination was made voluntary in 2004, although all university graduates must demonstrate that their skills in the other official language meet the standard required of all academically educated public servants.
-This means the completion of a so-called public servant's Swedish test.
-The autonomous territory Åland (pop.
-26,000, 95% Swedish, 5% Finnish) have only one official language, Swedish, and the speaking of Finnish between employees is forbidden in some public services.
-Protection of the Swedish language is one of the main agendas of the Swedish People's Party, which has been a minor partner in most cabinets since Finland's independence, and in all cabinets between 1972 and 2015.